|

 fax: 204.945.5229

-Licence Appeals to be heard by Cabinet
+Licence Appeals Heard by Cabinet

 A September 29, 2006 letter from Manitoba Justice informed Manitoba Wildlands and Trapline 18 that the licence appeals under Manitoba's Environment Act for the Wuskwatim Generating Station will be heard by Cabinet.
 The process includes submissions by appellants and responses from the proponents, after which Cabinet will consider information contained in the 'Appeal Book'.